-A hormonal imbalance can significantly impact mood, appetite, and overall health.
-Some factors, including aging, are beyond a person’s control.
-However, manageable elements such as stress and the diet can also influence hormone levels.
+A hormonal imbalance can significantly impact overall health.
+Some factors are beyond a person’s control.
+However, making dietary and lifestyle changes can help restore a healthy hormonal balance.

 The endocrine system circulates hormones, which perform various functions throughout the day.